About the programme

 • Carry out quantitative and qualitative analyses of environmental and natural resource issues.

-With the increasing global focus on sustainability, you will have excellent career opportunities.
 You will typically work with environmental and natural resource economic analyses, project and policy assessments, as well as management and development assignments.

-Recent graduates from the programme have for example found jobs in:
+Recent graduates have jobs in:

 Furthermore, many graduates have successfully pursued a career in research in Denmark or in other countries.